nais/doc/docs/security/auth/azure-ad/usage.md

 When receiving an authenticated request, your application should [validate the standard claims and signature](../concepts/tokens.md#token-validation) for the JWT Bearer `access_token` found in the `Authorization` header.

-Other than the time and expiry checks, the following validations should be performed:
+In addition to the standard time and expiry claim validations, the following validations should be performed:

 #### Issuer Validation